vokhanhan25/CS106/Sokoban/README.md

-# Sokoban
+# Sokoban Assignemnt
-This is my project for CS106 homework - use dfs, bfs and ucs to upgrade auto mode for Sokoban game
+This is my exercise about DFS, BFS and UCS in CS106.